Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Above_Ground_State.rst

 	:Requirement:
 		Optional
 	:Description:
-		If unknown, model assumes dry surfaces (acceptable as rainfall or irrigation will update these states quickly).
+		Initial wetness condition on `BSoil`
 	:Configuration:
-		to fill
+		If unknown, model assumes dry surfaces (acceptable as rainfall or irrigation will update these states quickly).

 .. option:: WaterState